Saeed-Rezazadeh/TWC-COSQ/README.md

 This is the MATLAB script files for the proposed TWC-COSQ described in Algorithm 3 in the Thesis.
-Create three directories named T_0, T_5, and T_10 to store the ultimated quantizers for noise correlation 0,5, and 10, respectively.
+Create three directories named T_0, T_5, and T_10 to store the ultimate quantizers for noise correlation 0,5, and 10, respectively.